 - Treat non-healing wounds: Many factors can keep a wound from healing quickly: tissues aren’t getting enough oxygen (hypoxia), tissues aren’t being repaired fast enough, reduced immune response, and inflammation prolongs tissue swelling.
 Instead of relying on blood vessels to provide the oxygen, HBOT pushes oxygen into your tissues from the outside.
 If you see no progress in wound healing after two weeks, ask your doctor if HBOT would help.

 - Helps with the poor immune response against infections: White blood cells need large amounts of oxygen, as provided by HBOT, to kill bacteria.
 HBOT is especially helpful with deep bone infections (osteomyelitis), flesh-eating infections, brain abscesses, and chronic infections.

 - Treat injuries: Hyperbaric oxygen therapy wound healing is often used especially where blood vessels have been damaged and can’t transport the oxygen and nutrients required to repair tissues.
 HBOT can help build new blood vessels, which build new tissues that increase healing.

-- Reduce inflammation: Treatment is helpful with inflammation related to transplanted tissue, skin grafts, and reconstructive surgery; wounds caused by diabetes complications, crush injuries, amputations, and the chronic inflammation of irritable bowel syndrome (IBS).
+- Reduce inflammation: Treatment is helpful with inflammation related to transplanted tissue, skin grafts, and reconstructive surgery; wounds caused by diabetes complications, crush injuries, amputations, and the chronic inflammation of inflammatory bowel disease (IBD).